shoaib9121/chat-js/README.md

-# A basic Chat App with Bot
+# Chat with Bot

-A basic chat workflow where an end-user submits a message and a bot replies with a random response based on 3 different types of messages i.e. Greetings, Responses, and Answers
+A basic chat app where an end-user submits a message and a bot replies with a random response based on 3 different types of messages i.e. Greetings, Responses, and Answers